Lakshmi-Swathi-A/stress-detection-model/README.md

 1. Dataset:
 Used the WESAD dataset (Wristband-based Affect and Stress Detection).
-Collected physiological signals using the Empatica E4 wristband from 15 participants.
+Collected physiological signals (GSR) using the Empatica E4 wristband from 15 participants.
 Sampling rate: 4 Hz (data collected every 0.25 seconds).

 3. Data Preprocessing: